Nottingham London Road railway station: London Road Low Level

+The station cost £20,000 (equivalent to £ in 2026) to build and originally featured two platforms, one for arrivals and one for departures.
+In 1880 the number of platforms was increased to five.

+On 19 November 1889, Judge Bristowe of the Nottingham County Court was getting onto a train at the station when he was shot with a revolver by Wilhelm Edward Arnemann.
+Arnemann was convicted of attempted murder and sentenced to 20 years penal servitude.

+To avoid confusion once the high level station was opened in 1900, the existing station was renamed Nottingham London Road Low Level.
+With through services established to Nottingham Victoria, passenger services at the low level station were substantially reduced.
+The average number of weekday passenger train departures went from 65 per day in July 1898 to just six per day in 1910.
+By 1938 only five departures per day and the station was closed to passengers completely on 22 May 1944.
+The station, however, remained open as a goods depot and from January 1966 as a parcels concentration depot.
+In 1972 the station became a grade II listed building.
+The station was closed completely to rail traffic on 11 July 1988.

+In 1998, Nottingham City Council approved a planning application to restore the building and convert it into a Holmes Place health and fitness club, which opened in May 1999.
+Since 2006 the building has been operated by Virgin Active.

+London Road High Level

-When Nottingham Victoria railway station was opened in 1900, the Great Northern had to construct a new chord line, carried mainly on brick arches and steel girders, by means of a junction at Trent Lane, east of London Road, to Weekday Cross where it joined the Great Central main line.
-The new chord line included a station on an island platform, reached by means of a staircase from the booking office on the same approach road to the earlier London Road terminus.
-To avoid confusion the new station was designated 'High Level' and the old station renamed 'Low Level'.
-The transfer to Victoria Station gave the Great Northern a prestigious location and avoided their need to reverse trains to and from Grantham, Derbyshire, and north of Nottingham.
-Passenger services at the low level station were substantially reduced with the opening of the Victoria station and the last passenger service ran on 22 May 1944.
-The station however remained open as a mail depot for troops during the Second World War before becoming a parcels depot until the 1970s.
+When Nottingham Victoria was opened in 1900, the Great Northern had to construct a new chord line.
+It was carried mainly on brick arches and steel girders, from a junction at Trent Lane, east of London Road, to Weekday Cross Junction where it joined the Great Central Main Line.
+The new chord line included a station on an island platform, reached by means of a staircase from a booking office on the same approach road to the earlier London Road terminus.
+The transfer to Victoria station gave the Great Northern a prestigious location and avoided their need to reverse trains to and from Grantham, Derbyshire and north of Nottingham.

-From 7 January 1963 passenger steam trains between Grantham, Bottesford, Elton and Orston, Aslockton, Bingham, Radcliffe-on-Trent, Netherfield and Colwick, Nottingham London-road (High Level) and Nottingham (Victoria) were replaced with diesel-multiple unit trains.
+From 7 January 1963, passenger steam trains between Grantham, London Road (High Level) and Victoria were replaced with diesel multiple units.

-Passengers services to the High Level station were withdrawn on 3 July 1967 when the service to Grantham was diverted to Nottingham Midland station.
-This left the only service using Victoria Station as that to Leicester Central and Rugby Central on the former Great Central route.
+Passengers services to the High Level station were withdrawn on 3 July 1967, when the service to Grantham was diverted to Nottingham Midland.
+By 1975 the platform buildings had been demolished and the track lifted.
+The rest of the station was demolished in 2006.